bhupendra-25bai10468/ai-ml-project/README.md

 ## 📌 Conclusion

-This project demonstrates how programming can be used to solve real-life problems in a simple and effective way.
+This project shows how programming can be used for solving real-life problems in a simple yet efficient way.
 It focuses on usability, clarity, and practical application rather than complexity.